tomcritchlow/tomcritchlow.github.io/_posts/2017-09-29-how-to-measure-good-content.md

 How do you measure content quality?

 This is an important question for all kinds of companies.
-From Quartz to Intercom and everyone in-between it's important to have an understanding of whether the content you're producing is "good".
+Whether you're a media company producing content or a brand using content as marketing it's important to have an understanding of whether the content you're producing is "good".

 Yes, there are some specific benchmarks you need to hit - compelling headlines, spelling, formatting etc. But beyond that - how do you know if what you're writing is... interesting?
 If it's resonating with your audience?